benlazzero/GHPR-Stats/README.md

 6. Return percentage.
 ```

-2. Frequency of merges for a given time span (incomplete)
+2. Frequency of merges for a given time span (complete)
 ```
 1. API response for 5 pages of 100 closed PR’s from x repo.
 2. Remove all PR’s that do not have a merge_date.